Nakhon Phanom province: Tourism

 The province derives little income from tourism.
 According to government officials, roughly 1.2 million tourists visited in 2017, of which only 10 percent of them were foreigners.
 The province projects tourist arrivals to reach more than 1.5 million in 2018.

 Administrative divisions

 Provincial government

 The province is divided into 12 districts (amphoes).
 The districts are further divided into 97 subdistricts (tambons) and 1,040 villages (mubans).

 Local government

 As of 26 November 2019 there are: one Nakhon Phanom Provincial Administration Organisation (ongkan borihan suan changwat) and 22 municipal (thesaban) areas in the province.
 Nakhon Phanom has town (thesaban mueang) status.
 Further 21 subdistrict municipalities (thesaban tambon).
 The non-municipal areas are administered by 81 Subdistrict Administrative Organisations - SAO (ongkan borihan suan tambon).

 Education

 The town is home to Nakhon Phanom University, formed in 2005 by the merger of several local schools including the former Nakhon Phanom Rajabhat University.

 Transport

 Roads

-Route 212 runs from Nong Khai along the Mekong River through Nakhon Phanom to Mukdahan, and then south to Ubon Ratchathani.
-Route 22 leads west through Sakhon Nakhon to Udon Thani.
+Highway 212 runs from Nong Khai along the Mekong River through Nakhon Phanom to Mukdahan, and then south to Ubon Ratchathani.
+Highway 22 leads west through Sakon Nakhon to Udon Thani.